 Not long after GIFs and memes took the internet by storm, Clare Brown of IDG realized something — brands could capitalize on this trend, too.
 So she created the first branded GIF.

 This is just one example of how Clare has innovated the marketing industry.
 Throughout the last 10 years, she’s worked with major brands like Maybelline and AMC to revitalize their influencer marketing strategy.

-Lucky for us, she agreed to chat with us about the difference between B2B and B2C influencer marketing and how treating influencers like colleagues rather than strangers has helped her create killer campaigns.
+Lucky for us, she agreed to chat with us on the Perlu influencer marketing podcast about the difference between B2B and B2C influencer marketing and how treating influencers like colleagues rather than strangers has helped her create killer campaigns.

 - B2C influencers are all about capitalizing on the emotions of their followers, while B2B influencers care more about thought leadership and making sure that the client gets that return on their investment.

 - Relationships last longer with B2B influencers than with B2C influencers because of the size of the space and the lower turnover rates.